RemyPorter/VecStack/README.md

 ### Paths
 Paths are more complicated.
 Paths consume at least *two* entries off the stack.

-`closed n p`
+`closed n path`

 `closed` should be a boolean value ("true" or "1" are true, anything else is considered false.)
 That controls whether or not the path will automatically close itself.

 `n` is how many points are in the path.
-In addition to consuming closed/n off the stack, the `p` operator will consume 2n items off the stack, the x/y coordinate pairs of each point.
+In addition to consuming closed/n off the stack, the `path` operator will consume 2n items off the stack, the x/y coordinate pairs of each point.

 For example: